 How to Prep and Roast Pumpkin Seeds

 When you're carving or cooking up pumpkins, don't toss away the seeds.
-Toast them instead for delicious autumn snacking.
-It's easy to do, and you can change them up any way you want with sweet or savory seasonings.
+Roast them instead for delicious autumn snacking.

-However, not every recipe will tell you exactly how to prepare the seeds before roasting, so we're here with advice on prepping and roasting pumpkin seeds — including top tips from home cooks — along with favorite pumpkin seed recipes to try.
+Although roasting pumpkin seeds is easy to do, not every recipe will tell you exactly how to prepare the seeds before roasting, so we're here with step-by-step tips for prepping and roasting pumpkin seeds — including top tips from home cooks — along with favorite pumpkin seed recipes to try.

 How to Prep and Roast Pumpkin Seeds

 Before you roast the seeds, you first have to separate them from their nest of gooey, pulpy fibers.
 For best results, do it just after you've scooped out the seeds from the pumpkin and before the pulp has dried.
 Put the pulp and seeds into a large bowl of water, and rub the pulp with your fingers, picking out the strings and clingy pumpkin bits.

 Allrecipes home cook NLWB22 agrees: "I soaked the seeds in warm water as I cleaned out the pumpkins, it seems easier to separate and clean the seeds this way."

 Pumpkin seeds don't roast evenly — the insides tend to get done faster than the shells, and they can burn in the middle before the shells are nice and toasty.
 To solve this problem, simmer them first in salty water for about 10 minutes.

 Sara Neziol uses this method to clean the seeds as well: "To remove the pumpkin slime from the seeds I boiled the seeds in salt water for about 10 minutes.
 The pumpkin will separate from the seeds very easily this way."